Applications for Winter experiences are now open. Please apply here. Deadline to apply: Sunday, October 29, 2023, at 11:59 PM EST.

 Under the UTM Abroad program, UTM staff with previous travel, administrative, and crisis management experience have the opportunity to travel as the safety support person for the UTM Abroad Academic Experiences and UTM Co-Curricular Experiences.
-If selected, the staff would travel with a group of students and a faculty member to help support trip logistics and ensure the safety of the participants.
+If selected, the staff would travel with a group of students and a faculty member to help support and implement trip logistics, manage crises, mediate conflict, monitor safety and accessibility, support student development, and ensure that both the faculty and students have a memorable experience.

 – Jessica Charbonneau, Student Development Officer, Student Housing and Residence Life